-Maplewoodstock is thrilled to be partnering with local non-profit Together We Bloom to prioritize and strengthen disability inclusion and accessibility at this year’s event.
+Maplewoodstock partners with local non-profit Together We Bloom to prioritize and strengthen disability inclusion and accessibility at this year’s event.
 SOMA’s diversity is its strength, and this includes neurodiversity and disability.
-Maplewoodstock has long had a deep commitment to creating a thoughtful, fun-filled event that is “of and for the community.”
-Maplewoodstock is committed to learning from the disability community and to centering their experiences.
+The Maplewoodstock Festival has long been committed to providing an event “OF and FOR the community” — which includes listening and learning from our friends and neighbors in the disability community.

 - Maps and programs showing the locations of the below access supports (available below and on our Map Page)